Mitochondrial Neuroprotection in Traumatic Brain Injury: Rationale and Therapeutic Strategies

 Thus, the pharmacological treatment in TBI patient is still challenging.
-Now we hope this presenting review could help further understanding of this topic.
-Hopefully, this could help further development and innovation for drug therapies in TBI
+This review could help further understanding of this topic.
+Hopefully, this could help further development and innovation for drug therapies in TBI.

-Astrocyte-neuron lactate shuttle, apoptosis, cyclosporine A, mitochondrial dysfunction, mitochondrial permeability transition pore, secondary brain injury, traumatic brain injury
+Apoptosis, astrocyte-neuron lactate shuttle, cyclosporine A, mitochondrial dysfunction, mitochondrial permeability transition pore, secondary brain injury, traumatic brain injury.

 Purchase Online Rights and Permissions